When is the best time to install landscaping in Bryan Tx?

 At C&C Lawn and Irrigation we get this question a lot.
 Clients will ask our staff when should they plan to install a landscape project, especially one containing shrubs, trees, and flowers.
 There are more than a few factors that can determine when is the best time to install a landscape.

-In our Texas heat one of the first things you want to think about before installing an expensive landscape project is how will you water everything.
 Do you have the luxury of an irrigation system or will watering be done manually?

 An automatic sprinkler system will make watering so much easier and for most of our clients that have one, we suggest that this factor alone will greatly improve the chances of the landscape surviving if they wish to plant at anytime during the year.